microsoft/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-led.md

 The command will be set up and tested in a later step - it can't be tested until a device is able to listen for it.
 In this step, the Pi will be configured to listen for the command, and when received turn on an LED for 10 seconds.

-The command will be called "TooLoud".
+The command will be called `TooLoud`.

 ## Connect the LED